 - Insanity: A giant mechanical arm that extends over the edge of the Stratosphere Tower.
 You will be spun at speeds up to 3 G’s.
 Wild!

-If you’d like to see the view but don’t want to go outside on the observation deck you can visit the Stratosphere Tower Air Bar.
-It’s located on the 108th floor, has amazing views of the Strip and is by far the highest bar in Las Vegas.
+If you’d like to see the view but don’t want to go outside on the observation deck, you can visit Stratosphere’s 107 Sky Lounge.
+It’s located on the 107th floor, has amazing views of the Strip, and is by far the highest bar in Las Vegas.

 The Mob Museum

-If its the seedy side of Las Vegas’ criminal underbelly you’re after, you can check out the Mob Museum.
-For decades, famous mobsters like Bugsy Siegel and others ran this town and their stories are remarkable.
+If it’s the seedy side of Las Vegas criminal underbelly you’re after, you can check out the Mob Museum.
+For decades, famous mobsters like Bugsy Siegel and others ran this town, and their stories are remarkable.
+This is a great indoor attraction if the weather is cold outside.

 Famous Las Vegas Mobsters